robfatland/costnotify/instructions/README.md

         * Twelve-digit AWS account number
     * You have prepared an IAM account and can send them credentials when they are ready
         * This avoids sending credentials 'into the void'
-    * Follow DLT instructions on getting them crednetials
+    * Follow DLT instructions on getting them credentials

-Billing files are periodically updated (daily) and closed at the end of each month.
+Note: Once billing is enabled with DLT, monthly record files will be periodically updated.
-That is: Each billing file corresponds to one month of AWS charges.
-These are the files that are parsed by the `costnotify` lambda function.
-Once these files are appearing in bucket `copydbr-<ID>` you can continue.
+They are closed some time after the end of each month.
+These files are parsed by the **`costnotify`** lambda function described below.
+Examine the S3 bucket contents to verify that the billing files are present.

 ### Create a Role for the Lambda function in advance